 Heat for one minute in the microwave and then stir.
 If there are still chunks of chocolate chips, return to the microwave for another 20 seconds.
 Remove and stir again.
 Repeat this process until it is completely smooth.

-Then take each peanut butter pretzel bite and dip in the melted chocolate.
+Then take each peanut butter pretzel bite and dip it in the melted chocolate.
 I dip it about 1/3 to halfway down and then tap my hands on the rim a few times to remove excess chocolate.
 You can also gently drag it along the rim as you remove it if you feel like there’s still a lot of chocolate on the bottom.

 Then just set on your wax paper to harden and continue with all the rest of your pretzel bites!